awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-instance-type-requirements.md

 1. For **Spot allocation strategy**, choose an allocation strategy\.
 We recommend that you keep the default setting of **Capacity optimized**\.
 If you prefer not to keep the default, choose **Lowest price**, and then enter the number of lowest priced Spot Instance pools to diversify across\.

 1. For **Capacity rebalance**, choose whether to enable or disable Capacity Rebalancing\.
-For more information, see [Amazon EC2 Auto Scaling Capacity Rebalancing](ec2-auto-scaling-capacity-rebalancing.md)\.
+For more information, see [Use Capacity Rebalancing to handle Amazon EC2 Spot Interruptions](ec2-auto-scaling-capacity-rebalancing.md)\.

 1. Choose **Next** twice to go to the **Configure group size and scaling policies** page\.